mitshell/card/README.txt

 USIM cards are some more evolved as they are multi-applications / multi-channels cards: check ETSI TS 101.221 and 3GPP TS 31.101 and 31.102

+For any specific question or support need, send me an email: michau (dot) benoit (at) gmail (dot) com

 ############
 # card lib #
 ############